Global functions¶

 Decompose a difference between submonoids as submonoids¶

 If we have two translations of submonoids \(b+\mathbb{N}G\) and \(b+\mathbb{N}G'\) where \(G' \supseteq G\) as a face, then there is an algorithm to represent the difference \((b+\mathbb{N}G) \setminus (b+\mathbb{N}G)'\) as a union of finitely many translations of submonoids \(\bigcup_{i=1}^{m}a_{i}+\mathbb{N}F_{i}\) where \(G \subseteq F_{i}\) for any \(i \in \{1,2, \cdots, m\}\).
-This algorithm was implemented as pair_difference()
+This algorithm was implemented as pair_difference().
+More details on this algorithm can be found in Yu, 2020 or Matusevich and Yu, 2020.

 - stdpairs.pair_difference(pair_a, pair_b)¶